 9.1 Contractor’s Insurance.

 9.1.1 Required Coverages.
-Commencing with the Notice to Proceed Effective Date, and thereafter until the end of the Warranty Period, Contractor will obtain and maintain at its expense the insurance described on Exhibit H-1 with (a) an insurance company or companies licensed to do business as required by applicable law and rated “A-XIII” or better by Best’s Insurance Guide and Key Ratings or equivalent, (b) an insurance company or companies which is or are not so rated provided that in such case the risk placed with such insurance company or companies is either reinsured with or the subject of contingency liability cover obtained and maintained with an insurance company or companies which is or are so rated or (c) an insurance company or companies otherwise reasonably acceptable to Owner.
+Commencing with the Notice to Proceed Effective Date, and thereafter until the end of the Warranty Period, Contractor will obtain and maintain at its expense the insurance described on Exhibit H-1 with (a) an insurance company or companies licensed to do business as required by applicable law and rated “A-XIII” or better by Best’s Insurance Guide and Key Ratings or equivalent, (b) an insurance company or companies which is or are not so rated provided that in such case the risk placed with such insurance company or companies is either reinsured with or the subject of contingency liability cover obtained and maintained with an insurance company or companies which is or are so rated or (c) an insurance company or companies otherwise reasonably acceptable to Construction Manager.

 9.1.2 Requirements of Contractor’s Insurance.
-The insurance provided by Contractor under this Section 9.1 shall be primary unless stated otherwise in Exhibit H-1 as respects claims of its employees and of third parties arising out of Contractor’s performance of its obligations under this Agreement, and any similar insurance obtained and maintained by Owner, [Ground Lessor] or any Lender shall be excess of and shall not contribute with such insurance except as specifically stated herein.
+The insurance provided by Contractor under this Section 9.1 shall be primary unless stated otherwise in Exhibit H-1 as respects claims of its employees and of third parties arising out of Contractor’s performance of its obligations under this Agreement, and any similar insurance obtained and maintained by Owner, Construction Manager [Ground Lessor] or any Lender shall be excess of and shall not contribute with such insurance except as specifically stated herein.
 In addition, all such insurance shall include those provisions set forth on Exhibit H-1.

 9.1.3 Payment of Deductibles.
-The insurance provided by Contractor under this Section 9.1 shall have the deductibles provided in Exhibit H-1 and Contractor shall be solely responsible for the payment of all such deductible amounts, unless the loss or damage is caused in whole or in part by the fault or negligence of Owner, in which case the deductible shall be apportioned between Contractor and Owner in proportion to the degree of fault of each.
+The insurance provided by Contractor under this Section 9.1 shall have the deductibles provided in Exhibit H-1 and Contractor shall be solely responsible for the payment of all such deductible amounts, unless the loss or damage is caused in whole or in part by the fault or negligence of Owner or Construction Manager, in which case the deductible shall be apportioned between Contractor and Owner in proportion to the degree of fault of each.

-9.2 Owner’s Insurance.
+9.2 Construction Manager’s Insurance.

 9.2.1 Required Coverage.
-Commencing with the Notice to Proceed Effective Date, Work and thereafter until Substantial Completion, Owner shall obtain and maintain the insurance described in Exhibit H-2 with (a) an insurance company or companies licensed to do business as required by applicable law and rated “A-XIII” or better by Best’s Insurance Guide and Key Ratings or equivalent, (b) an insurance company or companies which is or are not so rated provided that in such case the risk placed with such insurance company or companies is either reinsured with or the subject of contingency liability cover obtained and maintained with an insurance company or companies which is or are so rated or (c) an insurance company or companies otherwise reasonably acceptable to Contractor.
+Commencing with the Notice to Proceed Effective Date, Work and thereafter until Substantial Completion, Construction Manager shall obtain and maintain the insurance described in Exhibit H-2 with (a) an insurance company or companies licensed to do business as required by applicable law and rated “A-XIII” or better by Best’s Insurance Guide and Key Ratings or equivalent, (b) an insurance company or companies which is or are not so rated provided that in such case the risk placed with such insurance company or companies is either reinsured with or the subject of contingency liability cover obtained and maintained with an insurance company or companies which is or are so rated or (c) an insurance company or companies otherwise reasonably acceptable to Contractor.

-9.2.2 Requirements of Owner’s Insurance.
-The insurance provided by Owner under this Section 9.2 shall be primary, unless stated otherwise in Exhibit H-2, as respects loss of or damage to the Work or the Facility, and any similar insurance of Contractor or its Subcontractors shall be excess of and shall not contribute with such insurance.
+9.2.2 Requirements of Construction Manager’s Insurance.
+The insurance provided by Construction Manager under this Section 9.2 shall be primary, unless stated otherwise in Exhibit H-2, as respects loss of or damage to the Work or the Facility, and any similar insurance of Contractor or its Subcontractors shall be excess of and shall not contribute with such insurance.
 In addition, all such insurance shall include those provisions set forth in Exhibit H-2.